+PHYS 1100 (1), 1200 (2), 1300 (3).
+SPECIAL TOPICS ABROAD.
 Course offered in approved SMU Abroad program.
 May be repeated for credit under different subtitle.

-INTRODUCTION TO THE UNIVERSE

-Topics in cosmology (designed for first year students), including expansion of the universe, the cosmic microwave background, cosmic nucleo-synthesis and cosmic inflation; treated qualitatively but with illustrative mathematics.
+PHYS 1101 (1).
+INTRODUCTION TO THE UNIVERSE.
+Topics in cosmology (designed for first year students), including expansion of the universe, the cosmic microwave background, cosmic nucleosynthesis and cosmic inflation; treated qualitatively but with illustrative mathematics.
 Prerequisite: Comfortable with calculus or taking it concurrently.

-MECHANICS LABORATORY

-One 3-hour laboratory period per week.
-Taken with PHYS 1303, 1307 if 8 hours of credit, including laboratory, are needed.
+PHYS 1105 (1), MECHANICS LABORATORY.
+One 3-hour laboratory period per week, Taken with PHYS 1303, 1307 if 8 hours of credit, including laboratory, are needed.

-ELECTRICITY AND MAGNETISM LABORATORY

-One 3-hour laboratory period per week.
-Taken with PHYS 1304, 1308 if 8 hours of credit, including laboratory, are needed.
+PHYS 1106 (1).
+ELECTRICITY AND MAGNETISM LABORATORY.
+One 3-hour laboratory period per week, Taken with PHYS 1304, 1308 if 8 hours of credit, including laboratory, are needed.
 Prerequisite: PHYS 1105 or self-test.

-THE IDEAS OF MODERN PHYSICS
+PHYS 1301 (3).
+THE IDEAS OF MODERN PHYSICS.
 Presents cosmology, relativity, quantum mechanics, and particle physics in an essentially descriptive, nonmathematical framework accessible to all SMU students.

-INTRODUCTORY MECHANICS
+PHYS 1303 (3).
+INTRODUCTORY MECHANICS.
 For science and engineering majors.
-Vectors kinematics, Newtonian mechanics, gravitation, rotational motion, vibrations, waves, and fluids.
-Prerequisite: MATH 1337.
-Concurrent registration in MATH 1337 is allowed based upon satisfactory completion of a calculus course in high school and approval of instructor.
+Covers vector kinematics, Newtonian mechanics, gravitation, rotational motion, vibrations, waves, and fluids.
+Prerequisite or corequisite: MATH 1337.

-INTRODUCTORY ELECTRICITY AND MAGNETISM
+PHYS 1304 (3).
+INTRODUCTORY ELECTRICITY AND MAGNETISM.
 For science and engineering majors.
 Electricity, magnetism, electromagnetic radiation, optics, and special relativity.
 Prerequisites: PHYS 1303, and MATH 1338 or concurrent registration in MATH 1338.

-GENERAL PHÝSICS I

-For life science majors.
-Vectors kinematics, Newtonian mechanics, gravitation, rotational motion, vibrations, waves, and fluids.
-Prerequisite: MATH 1337.
-Concurrent registration in MATH 1337 is allowed based upon satisfactory completion of a calculus course in high school and approval of instructor.
+PHYS 1307 (3).
+GENERAL PHYSICS I. For life sciences majors.
+Covers vector kinematics, Newtonian mechanics, gravitation, rotational motion, vibrations, waves, and fluids.
+Prerequisite or corequisite: MATH 1337.

-GENERAL PHÝSICS II

-For life science majors.
-Electricity, magnetism, electromagnetic radiation, optics, and special relativity.
+PHYS 1308 (3).
+GENERAL PHYSICS II.
+For life sciences majors.
+Covers electricity, magnetism, electromagnetic radiation, and geometrical and physical optics.
 Prerequisite: PHYS 1303 or 1307.

-ASTRONOMY
+PHYS 1309 (3).
+ASTRONOMY.
 A course in planetary and stellar astronomy, with an introduction to cosmology.
 Intended for the nonscience major, with no prerequisites.
 Observation sessions included.
 Does not include laboratory component.

-ELEMENTS OF ASTRONOMY
+PHYS 1311 (3).
+ELEMENTS OF ASTRONOMY.
 A course in planetary and stellar astronomy including laboratory and observations.